 Generally, there isn't a no-strings-attached method of obtaining free FICO credit scores.

-- Use the Discover's free FICO score program.
-Discover, the major credit card issuer, offers free FICO scores that are updated every 30 days.
+Discover, a major credit card issuer offers free FICO scores that are updated every 30 days.

-There are many other companies -- including the three major U.S. credit bureaus -- that sell your credit scores.
-However, these scores are calculated using formulas that are different from the one used by FICO.
+There are many other companies — including the three major U.S. credit bureaus — that sell your credit scores.
+However, these scores are calculated using formulas that are different from FICO.
 Most free credit-monitoring firms will boast about free credit scores, which are not exactly the same ones used by lenders.

 However, these free credit scores can still be used for the purpose of tracking improvement in your credit.
 If there's an increase in such credit scores, you can expect your actual FICO credit score to do the same.

 When you request a credit score, you’re often presented with just a number.
 You may also be informed of a couple of major factors that affect your FICO credit score.
 There is no other data on your personal credit.

 For a comprehensive overview of your personal credit history, you should be looking at your credit reports.

 They actually show data on your credit lines, including credit limits, balances, delinquencies, and more.
 This is the information that is used to generate your FICO credit score (or any credit score).

 Although FICO credit scores may come with a cost, credit reports can be retrieved for free.